awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/deploy_app_codedeploy.md

 1. Find the value of **codeDeployBucket** in the CloudFormation stack outputs (or run $ echo $code_deploy_bucket).
 This is the bucket you're using for your code deployments.
 Browse to the [S3 console](https://s3.console.aws.amazon.com/s3/home) and click on the bucket.
 You should see your application deployment bundle inside the bucket.

-1. Create the CodeDeploy deployment group by editing **deployment-group.json** and replacing the value of **%codeDeployServiceRole%** from the CloudFormation stack outputs with the below command, and then running:
+1. Edit **deployment-group.json** and replace the value of **%codeDeployServiceRole%** from the CloudFormation stack outputs with the below command, and then create the deployment group:

 	```
 	cd ..